skandhurkat/hugo-theme-cornellcsl/README.md

+# Cornell CSL colours for [Academic theme](https://github.com/gcushen/hugo-academic) by George Cushen

+Modifications Copyright 2017, Skand Hurkat

+**CornellCSL** is an update to the Academic theme by George Cushen for Hugo.
+The updates comprise

+ - Colours have been changed to the Cornell theme.

+ - A header has been added.

+ - Navbar affixes to the top of the page when scrolling past the header.

+ - Navbar shrinks in size after it gets affixed.

+ - Email addresses in the contact widget are obfuscated using Base64 encoding and javascript.

+ - Favicons can be overridden in `config.toml`.

+ - Other CSS fixes to pretty everything up.

 # Academic: the personal website framework for [Hugo](https://gohugo.io)

 **Academic** is a framework to help you create a beautiful website quickly.
 Perfect for personal, student, or academic websites.
 [Check out the latest demo](http://gcushen.github.io/hugo-academic-demo/) of what you'll get in less than 10 minutes.